Frederic Block

 Frederic Block (born June 6, 1934) is a senior United States district judge of the United States District Court for the Eastern District of New York.

-Education and career
+He was appointed to the federal bench in 1994, and took senior status in 2005.

+Background

-Born in Brooklyn, New York, Block received an Artium Baccalaureus from Indiana University in 1956 and a Bachelor of Laws from Cornell Law School in 1959.
+Born in Brooklyn, New York, on June 6, 1934, Block spent his first years there before his family moved to the Upper West Side of Manhattan.
+He an Artium Baccalaureus from Indiana University in 1956 and a Bachelor of Laws from Cornell Law School in 1959.

 After law school, he was a clerk to the New York Supreme Court, appellate division, from 1959 to 1961.
 He was in private practice of law in Patchogue from 1961 to 1962, then in Port Jefferson, Centereach, and Smithtown, moving back and forth between these locations from 1962 to 1994.
 During this time, he became an adjunct professor at Touro Law School, beginning in 1992.

 In private practice, Block handled both civil and criminal cases, and trial and appellate work—even arguing a case before the Supreme Court of the United States.

+Personal life

+Block married Estelle Kaufman in 1960.
+Previously a resident of Port Jefferson, New York, on Long Island, Block moved to Manhattan's West Village upon his confirmation as a judge.

 Federal judicial service

 On July 22, 1994, Block was nominated by President Bill Clinton to a seat on the United States District Court for the Eastern District of New York vacated by Eugene Nickerson.
 Block was confirmed by the United States Senate on September 28, 1994, and received his commission the next day.
 He assumed senior status on September 1, 2005, and was succeeded by Judge Brian Cogan.

 In 2005, Block complained that the disparity in security between the federal courthouse in Brooklyn, compared to the federal courthouse in Manhattan, was like being a denizen of Fallujah rather than the Green Zone.